asconix/rfcs/rfcs/0056-secrets-for-services.md

 # Summary
 [summary]: #summary

-This RFC introduces an interface, terminology and library functions to help managing secrets for NixOS systemd services modules.
+This RFC introduces some interfaces, terminology and library functions to help managing secrets for NixOS systemd services modules.

 # Motivation